Josh Gibson: Homestead Grays (1930–1931)

-Baseball career

 The Negro leagues generally found it more profitable to schedule relatively few league games and allow the teams to earn extra money through barnstorming against semi-professional and other non-league teams.
 Thus, it is important to distinguish between records against all competition and records in league games only.
 For example, against all levels of competition, Gibson hit 69 home runs in 1934; the same year, in 52 league games, he hit 11 home runs.

 In 1933, he hit .467 with 55 home runs in 137 games against all levels of competition.
 His lifetime batting average is said to be higher than .350, with other sources putting it as high as .384, the best in Negro league history.
-In 2021, it was announced by Major League Baseball that the Negro Leagues (1920–1948) would formally be recognized as a major league.
+In 2021, Major League Baseball (MLB) announced that the Negro Leagues (1920–1948) would formally be recognized as a major league.
 Ongoing research by Baseball Reference tabulated that Gibson led his league three times in batting average and once for all major leagues, most notably hitting .417 in 1937.
 He also led six times in on-base percentage and slugging percentage eight times.